alixahedi/Altium_Library/README.md

-# SIM800L_Module_Altium
+# Altium_Library

-Sim800L Module with 3D model, You can use this library for Altium Designer
+ Fottprint with 3D model, You can use this library for Altium Designer

+ [*] Sim800L Module